Kobazzie

-Korte Dorbor Bazzie (born November 29, 1989), who is known professionally as Kobazzie, is a Liberian singer and songwriter from Voinjama, Lofa County.
+Korte Dorbor Bazzie (born November 29, 1989), known professionally as Kobazzie, is a Liberian singer and songwriter from Voinjama, Lofa County.
 He was inspired to pursue a career in music after listening to "State of Emergency", a track jointly recorded by Quincy B and Tan Tan B. Kobazzie is the recipient of several accolades, including New Artist of the Year at the 2016 Liberia Music Awards and Afropop Artist of the Year at the 2019 Tunes Liberia Music Awards.

 Early life and career

+1989–2020: Early life, career beginnings, and music releases

 Korte Dorbor Bazzie was born on November 29, 1989, in Voinjama, Lofa County.
 He relocated to Monrovia to further his education and graduated from St. Michael Catholic School.
 He studied accounting and business management at Cuttington University and graduated in 2017.
 Prior to pursuing a career in music, he worked as an accountant.
 Kobazzie met singer and record producer Quincy B while in school and was inspired to sing after hearing "State of Emergency", the singer's collaborative single with Tan Tan B. In 2017, he released the Quincy B-produced track "Sleep for What", which appeared on Bilikon Entertainment's compilation album Press Play (2017).
 Kobazzie said he received the song's instrumental from the producer and freestyled the lyrics.
 He told FrontPage Africa that Liberian women inspires him to make music.
 Kobazzie performed at the 2017 Nigeria Entertainment Awards and appeared in an episode of BBC African Voices and VOA African Beat series that same year.
 Kobazzie left Bilikon Entertainment and told the Daily Observer newspaper that his record deal with the label wasn't profitable.
 A week after leaving Bilikon, he released the single "Shout Out", which was recorded prior to his exit from the label; he debunked rumours about the song being a diss track.

 In 2018, Kobazzie told FrontPage Africa he was working on his 6-track debut extended play, and confirmed that the previously released singles "Check Mike" and "Abelaibah" would appear on the project.
 On August 3, 2018, Kobazzie released the single "Bounce", which won Song of the Year at the 2019 Liberian Entertainment Awards and was nominated for the same award at both the 2018 Liberia Music Awards and 2019 Tunes Liberia Music Awards.
 The remix of "Bounce" features vocals by Nigerian singer Davido and was released on March 3, 2019.
 The song was jointly produced by Kizzy W, Benny Sound, and DrumPhase.
 The accompanying music video for the track was directed by Simplicity Visuals Studios.
 The remix of "Bounce" was nominated for Afropop Song of the Year and Collaboration of the Year at the 2019 Liberia Music Awards.
 Moreover, the song's music video was nominated for Best Music Video at the 2020 Liberian Entertainment Awards and for Best Video of the Year at the 2020 Tunes Liberia Music Awards.